futartup/S15AB/README.md

 ## Loss functions
 I have used CrossEntropyLoss for mask prediction and MSELoss for depth estimation.
+These loss functions can be defines in [here](https://github.com/futartup/S15AB/blob/master/config.py)

 ## Creation of dataset
 ### Choosing of background images